Visibly Fair Mechanisms: Incentives

 \subsection{Two special message spaces revisited}

 In this section we show that, neither the class of partition priority mechanism nor the ranked partition priority mechanisms are always strategy-proof.

 In \Cref{example:Violation s-p pp} we show that mechanisms using zonal message spaces can fail weak availability and expressiveness, and therefore not be strategy-proof.
-Moreover, in \Cref{example:Violation s-p rpp} we show that zonal message spaces can be sufficient conditions for visibly fair mechanisms to fail expressiveness, and therefore strategy-proofness.
+Moreover, in \Cref{example:Violation s-p rpp} we show that zonal message spaces with ranking over zones can be sufficient conditions for visibly fair mechanisms to fail expressiveness, and therefore strategy-proofness.

 \begin{example}[Partitioned‐priority can violate strategy-proofness] \quad Consider a problem with three officers $I = \{i_1, i_2, i_3\}$.
 There are three states $S = \{s_1, s_2, s_3\}$, each with capacity $q_s = 1$.
 The zonal message space for all officers consists of two zones: $z_1 = \{s_1, s_2\}$ and $z_2 = \{s_3\}$.
 Suppose each officer’s true preference is $s_1 \succ_i s_2 \succ_i s_3$.
 For each officer $i$, let $m_i$ be the message that ranks $s_1 \succ_{m_i} s_2$, and let $m_i'$ reverse it: $s_2 \succ_{m_i'} s_1$.